Jaimejs0528/JS-School/C06/README.md

 For this you need add to header the next line.

 > Authorization: Bearer 'JWT TOKEN TOO LONG'

+You get tis token using "Sign In a user Account" service.

 With this you add a new book to data base.